AdrienC21/uniswap-mm/README.md

 deadline = 600
 ```

 Run the file run_market_maker.py to process a swap on Uniswap.
+The hash transaction will be print in the console.

 ## Quick Overview

 The library is a wrapper of an already existing Web3 / Uniswap wrapper entitled uniswap-python-v2.
-The file uniswap_tools.py has been modified to correct errors and to add an automatic extraction of the average gas used on Uniswap and an estimation of the current gas price (this function is inside gas.py).
+The file uniswap_tools.py has been modified to correct some errors and to add an automatic extraction of the average gas used on Uniswap and an estimation of the current gas price (function inside gas.py).

-Utils.py contains the core functions and transaction_information.py and config.py store parameters.
+Utils.py contains the core functions and transaction_information.py and config.py contain parameters that need to be edited.

 run_markmet_maker.py execute a trade.